vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 The JPMML-SparkML library allows the end user to choose between them by setting the value of the `org.jpmml.sparkml.model.HasRegressionTableOptions#OPTION_REPRESENTATION` conversion option to `GeneralRegressionModel` or `RegressionModel` string literals, respectively.

-The pipeline model is enhanced with verification data and converted to PMML representation using the [`pyspark2pmml`](https://github.com/jpmml/pyspark2pmml) package:
+The pipeline model is enhanced with verification data and converted to the PMML representation using the [`pyspark2pmml`](https://github.com/jpmml/pyspark2pmml) package:

 ``` python
 from pyspark2pmml import PMMLBuilder